ElenaMikhaleva/QA_Phonebook/docs/TCRepo.md

 - no char before @
 - no char after @
 - non-English letters
-API_ADD_N_13  Add Contact with invalid Phone<br>
-- with letters
-- with plus (+15551234567)
-- with 9 symbols
-- with 16 symbols
-- with leading whitespace
-- with trailing whitespace
-- with internal whitespace
 API_ADD_P_12 Add Contact with Valid Phone
 - 10 digits (min)
 - 15 digits (max)